Sampling by averaging: A multiscale approach to score estimation: Sampling using multiscale dynamics

 \paragraph{Accelerated \textsc{MultALMC}} When implemented in practice, the overdamped system in \eqref{eq:overdamped_multiscale_system} requires a very small value of $\kappa$ (which corresponds to a slowly varying dynamics driven by $\nabla\log\hat{\mu}_t$) to accurately follow the marginals of the path $(\hat{\mu}_t)_{t\in[0,1/\kappa]}$ and ultimately sample from the target distribution.
 This results in a large number of discretisation steps, thus making the method computationally expensive, see App.~\ref{subsec:appendix_overdamped_vs_underdamped} for more details.
 In contrast, underdamped dynamics exhibit faster mixing times \citep{nawaf2023mixingUHMC, eberle2024nonreversible}, which intuitively helps the system explore the space more efficiently and better track the intermediate distributions along the path $(\hat{\mu}_t)_{t\in[0,1/\kappa]}$.
 These dynamics have also shown strong empirical performance in the neural sampling literature \citep{blessing2025underdamped}, requiring fewer discretisation steps.
 Motivated by these advantages, we propose augmenting the state space with auxiliary velocity variables $\bar{V}_t$, and adopting the following underdamped Langevin diffusion to sample from the path $(\hat{\mu}_t)_{t\in[0,1/\kappa]}$

 The mass parameter $M$ determines the coupling between position ${X}_t$ and velocity ${V}_t$, while the friction coefficient $\Gamma$ controls the strength of noise injected into the velocity component.
-Both $M$ and $\Gamma$ are symmetric positive definite matrices.
+Both $M$ and $\Gamma$ are symmetric positive definite matrices, in practice we consider $M = m Id$ and $\Gamma = \gamma Id$.
 The behaviour of the system is governed by the interplay between $M$ and $\Gamma$ \citep{mccall2010classical}.
 Based on this, we propose to use the following underdamped slow-fast system to sample from the target distribution

 Note that in the underdamped setting, both $X_t, V_t$ are treated as slow variables, and as $\varepsilon\to0$, this system converges to the averaged dynamics in \eqref{eq:annealed_langevin_sde_underdamped}.
 To implement the system in practice, we combine a symmetric splitting scheme (OBABO) \citep{Monmarche2020HighdimensionalMW} for the slow-dynamics, and discretise the fast-dynamics using SROCK method \citep{Assyr_srock_2018}.
-We will evaluate the performance of the proposed sampler based on this underdamped slow-fast system (Algorithm \ref{alg:multalmc_underdamped})—referred to as \textsc{MultALMC}—under two choices of the reference distribution $\nu$: a standard Gaussian and a Student's t distribution.
-A more detailed description of the implementation is provided in App. \ref{subsubsec_appendix:underdamped_system_MULTALMC}.
+We will evaluate the performance of the proposed sampler based on this underdamped slow-fast system (Algorithm \ref{alg:multalmc_underdamped}), referred to as \textsc{MultALMC}, under two choices of the reference distribution $\nu$: a standard Gaussian and a Student's t distribution.
+A simplified version of the implementation is presented in Alg. \ref{alg:multalmc_underdamped_main_text}, while a more detailed description is provided in App. \ref{subsubsec_appendix:underdamped_system_MULTALMC}.

 \paragraph{Heavy-tailed diffusions} When the target distribution has heavy tails, standard Gaussian diffusions often fail to capture the correct tail behaviour \citep{pandey2024heavy, shariatian2024denoisinglevyprobabilisticmodels}.
 This motivates the use of heavy-tailed noising processes, which have been shown to offer theoretical guarantees in such settings \citep{corderoencinar2025nonasymptoticanalysisdiffusionannealed}.